kr-g/gitonic/README.md

 ### yapf

-yapf (google) is slow comparing the former tools, and re-arranges code so that it is reported as error by pycodestyle after formatting.
+yapf (google python code formmater) is slow comparing the former tools, and re-arranges code so that it is reported as error by pycodestyle after formatting.

     {